anishsingh20/Power-of-AI/README.md

-12. [AI Prompt Genious](https://docs.aipromptgenius.app/tutorial/01-create-edit-and-use-prompts/) - How to create the best prompts for LLM models and ChatGPT, this chrome extension has lots of pre-build templates for various types of prompts and you can create and share your own prompts.
+12. [AI Prompt Genious](https://docs.aipromptgenius.app/tutorial/01-create-edit-and-use-prompts/) - How to create the best prompts for LLM models and ChatGPT, this Chrome extension has lots of pre-build templates for various types of prompts and you can create and share your own prompts.

+13. [Galileo LLM studio](https://www.rungalileo.io/llm-studio/) - Algorithm-powered LLMOps Platform.
+Find the best prompt, inspect data errors while fine-tuning, and monitor LLM outputs in real-time—all in one powerful, collaborative platform.